Match new stain to old wood

 To darken the color of the stain, try adding another coat of stain after the first has dried.
 Keep in mind that your results will vary, because the binders that help stain stick to wood form a mild seal coat, hindering the absorption of more stain.
 Or, you may darken the color by waiting to wipe off the excess.
 This delay deepens the color not because the color soaks in deeper (in truth, stain does its job almost immediately when you apply it), but because more of the stain's solvent evaporates, increasing the ratio of colorant to liquid.

 So, if waiting darkens the color, can you go superdark by flooding stain onto the wood and letting it dry that way?
 Possibly.
 If your stain contains lots of pigment, brushing on a heavy coat and letting it dry about an hour will leave a layer of pigment solids on the wood's surface.
-With careful, selective blotting and wiping, you can remove some of the thickened stain while leaving more color where you want it, as shown in the photo right.
+With careful, selective blotting and wiping, you can remove some of the thickened stain while leaving more color where you want it, as shown in the photo below.
 (If it's too dark, wipe with a rag dipped in stain.
 The solvents in the fresh stain soften the dried stain to more effectively remove the excess.)

 Keep in mind two things, though: First, the heavy layer of pigment could obscure the wood grain.
 Second, be sure to spray on, not brush on, your first topcoat, because a brush and the solvents in the topcoat can redissolve the stain and muddy the finish.